byuitechops/get-data-from-canvas/README.md

 ##### *Explanation of Call:*

 This call will return a list of Page Views.
-We will be using the `created_at`, `interation_seconds`, and `url` attributes to determine the Timestamp, time spent and number of view respectivley
+We will be using the `created_at`, `interation_seconds`, and `url` attributes to determine the Timestamp, time spent and number of view respectively

 ##### *CSV Format:*
 |  | Student | URL | Number of Visits | Timestamp | Time Spent |